nclarius/shell-scripts/open-on-current-desktop/README.md

 With the script `open_thunderbird_on_current_desktop.sh`:

-1. Find out the window class of the program: Open an instance of the program, run `wmctrl -l -x ` in a terminal, and get the window class name from the third column, e.g. `Mail.Thunderbird`.
+1. Find out the window class of the program: Open an instance of the program, run `wmctrl -l -x ` in a terminal, and get the window class name from the third column, e.g. `Mail.Thunderbird` or `systemsettings5.systemsettings`.
 3. Insert the window class as a string for the variable `win_class` in the script.
-4. Find out the command to open the program, e.g. `thunderbird`.
+4. Find out the command to open the program, e.g. `thunderbird` or `systemsettings5`.
 5. Insert the launch command as a string for the variable `launch` in the script.
 6. Make the script the way to open the desired program, e.g. by defining a custom keyboard shortcut or adding an entry in the kickoff menu or task bar (you can find instructions for this on the web).

-### 2. Programs that prefer opening files in an existing window or raise existing other windows
+### 2. Programs that prefer opening files in an existing window

 With the script `open_firefox_on_current_desktop.sh`: